joseortegalabra/Optimization-Industrial-Process-Advanced/README.md

 - **Training more complex models** (Ensembles models: bagging, boosting, etc)

-- **Using Gurobi Licence**
+- **Using Gurobi Licence**: Using gurobi licence to include all the models trained

 - **Train piecewise models**: Not exactly but following this idea.
 Split the data according one important feature and train differents models for each segment generated.
 The idea is have a better global model with the split of the data because a difference in the distribution of the data had identified.

-- **Optimization Engine with piecewise model**: Include the piecewise trained into optimization engine with a selection of the models according the segment
+- **Update optimization engine**: first, update optimization engine with the updates in the training models: using piecewise models, more complex models, transformations in columns, operations in columns (the improves defined previosly)

-- Parametrize the codes of Gurobi Optimizer (creation of decision var, constraints, etc)
+- FALTA: Parametrize the codes of Gurobi Optimizer (creation of decision var, constraints, etc)

+- FALTA: Relajar restricciones

 ### Folder